HiCrowd: Hierarchical Crowd Flow Alignment for Dense Human Environments: Experiments

 \subsubsection{SARL}

 The Socially Attentive Reinforcement Learning (SARL)~\cite{chen2019sarl} learns a policy that maps crowd states directly to robot actions.
-This baseline evaluates the difference between an RL-based motion planner and our hierarchical RL-MPC design, which exploits the crowd following behavior.
+This baseline evaluates the performance of the hierarchical RL-MPC design and the crowd-following strategy over a flat RL approach.